Biden Rushing Study That Threatens to Slow Trump’s LNG Plans

 “If Trump wants to say ‘Yes’ on day one, and there is a study that says ‘Yes’ isn’t in the public interest, then those approvals might be targets of legal challenges,” said Kevin Book, managing director of consulting firm ClearView Energy Partners.

 The Energy Department is trying to complete the study this month, according to people familiar with the matter.
 It remains to be seen if that goal, which was set prior to Trump’s electoral victory this week, will be met, the people said.
-The department did not respond to a request for comment.
+The Energy Department has vowed not to finalize the study until a 60-day public comment period expires, leaving a narrow window to ensure it’s in effect before Trump takes office on Jan.
+20.

 The study, however, could prove to be little more than a speed bump to an incoming Republican administration that has promised to increase US fossil fuel production.